ArgusMagnus/ValheimServersideQoL/README.md

     - NoPortals: Change the behavior of the NoPortals key to prevent the construction of new portals, but leave existing portals functional

 All of these features can be enabled/disabled separately via config.

+## Known Issues
+- Modifying the inventory size of ships causes the to stay in the air after construction, until touched by a player